OCDev1/VidTube-server/README.md

 # VidTube-Web app (Server)
 <img src="/Web-app-Screenshots/logo_vidtube.png" alt="Logo" width="300">

-NOTE: this branch is for the web app, see branch 'main-part3' for the Android app, this is because there are different database intialization scripts for Web and Android (so make sure to dump database before starting the Abdroid database intialization script).
+NOTE: this branch is for the web app, see branch 'main-part3' for the Android app, this is because there are different database intialization scripts for Web and Android (so make sure to dump database before starting the Android database intialization script) for your convenience, you can use the script in the branch "main-part3", it works both for Web AND Android.

 The VidTube app is a video sharing app, made for allowing users across the world to upload and share their video content, comment their thoughts and interact with each other.
 This Readme file contains an overview of the web app and its features, along with the server and a guide on how to run it on your machine.